-The Company's activities expose it to a variety of financial risks and those activities necessitate the analysis, evaluation, control and/or acceptance of some degree of risk or combination of risks.
+The company's activities expose it to a variety of financial risks and those activities necessitate the analysis, evaluation, control and/or acceptance of some degree of risk or combination of risks.
 Taking various types of risk is core to the financial services business and operational risks are an inevitable consequence of being in business.
-The Company's aim is, therefore to achieve an appropriate balance between risk and return and minimise potential adverse effects on the Company's financial performance.
+The company's aim is, therefore to achieve an appropriate balance between risk and return and minimise potential adverse effects on the company's financial performance.

-The Company's intermediate parent company, Sagicor Group Jamaica Limited, has established a Group risk management framework with clear terms of reference.
+The company's intermediate parent company, Sagicor Group Jamaica Limited, has established a Group risk management framework with clear terms of reference.
 This is supplemented with a clear organisational structure with documented delegated authorities and responsibilities from the Board of Directors to Executive Management committees and senior managers.
-Policy frameworks which set out the risk profiles for the company's risk management, control and business conduct standards for the Company's operations have been put in place.
+Policy frameworks which set out the risk profiles for the company's risk management, control and business conduct standards for the company's operations have been put in place.
 Each policy has a member of Executive Management charged with overseeing compliance with that policy.

 The company's Board of Directors is ultimately responsible for the establishment and oversight of the risk management framework.
-Sagicor Group Jamaica Limited's Board of Directors has established committees/departments/structures for managing and monitoring risks including those of the Company, as follows:
+The Board of Directors has established committees/departments/structures for managing and monitoring risks, as indicated below.
+Management of the company's insurance and financial risk for this financial year has been impacted by COVID 19.
+The changes to the company's risk management as a result of COVID 19 are discussed for each category of risk.